Yorkshire Junior/Youth Constitution 2014

 35.5 All fines must be made payable to the Yorkshire Junior League and must be sent direct to the League Treasurer payments to any Management Members will not be accepted as paid.

-36.1 Once a player has been suspended the ID card must be in the hands of the Discipline Secretary prior to the suspension commencing, failure to do so will result in a £20 fine.
+36.1 Once a player has been suspended the ID card must be shown to the opposing coach/official as verification the player is not playing failure to do so will result in a £20 fine.

 36.2 The official suspension form must be correctly completed for each match of the ban to confirm that the player did not take part in matches during the suspension.

-36.3 Once a player has fulfilled the suspension, the official form correctly filled in must be sent to the Discipline Secretary no later than 7 days after the ban ends.
+36.3 Once a player has fulfilled the suspension, the official form correctly filled in must be sent to the Discipline Secretary no later than 7 days after the ban ends, this can be scanned and sent electronically.
 Failure to do so will result in the Member Club being fined £5 per week until the form is received.

 36.4 Suspension commences on the 2nd Saturday following the meeting when the ban was imposed except in the cases of Sine Die or 6 or more matches when the ban is immediate.
 Players who appeal will be allowed to play until the appeal is heard if the ban is less than 6 matches.